MMinkova/vim-snippets-mrk/README.md

 [video](https://asciinema.org/)

 ## Contents
 The `mrc.snippets` file contains snippets for **bibliographic record templates** for common formats and **individual MARC21 fields**.
-Tab stops, mirrors and placeholders are used to provide cues and increase cataloguing speed.
+Tab stops, mirrors, placeholders and nested tab stops are used to provide cues, flexibility, and increase cataloguing speed.

 #### Bibliographic record templates
 - Trigger glossary for each format: